moskovchenko-iv/OTUS-LABS/LAB-06/README.md

    ```
    ```
    Настройки на R12:

    router ospf 1
    router-id 12.12.12.12
    area 10 stub
+   passive-interface default
+   no passive-interface Ethernet0/0
+   no passive-interface Ethernet0/1
+   no passive-interface Ethernet0/2
+   no passive-interface Ethernet0/3
+   no passive-interface Ethernet1/0
+   no passive-interface Loopback0
    !
    ipv6 router ospf 1
    router-id 12.12.12.12
    area 10 stub
+   passive-interface default
+   no passive-interface Ethernet0/0
+   no passive-interface Ethernet0/1
+   no passive-interface Ethernet0/2
+   no passive-interface Ethernet0/3
+   no passive-interface Ethernet1/0
+   no passive-interface Loopback0

    Маршруты на R12: